What is Gestational Diabetes?

 A blood test will detect any abnormal increase in your glucose levels.
 GDM affects between 3-5% of pregnancies and develops around the second trimester between 24 and 28 weeks and typically goes away following delivery.

 It is important to note no specific cause has been identified, however medical specialists believe hormones produced during pregnancy interfere with the ability of insulin to manage blood sugar.

 Under normal circumstances, the stomach and intestines digest carbohydrates in the foods we eat and turn them into a sugar called glucose.
-After digestion, glucose is released into the blood stream, becoming a potential energy source for the entire body.
-In order for glucose to efficiently leave the bloodstream and be changed into energy, insulin, a hormone produced by the pancreas, is necessary.
+After digestion, glucose is released into the bloodstream, becoming a potential energy source for the entire body.
+For glucose to efficiently leave the bloodstream and be changed into energy, insulin, a hormone produced by the pancreas, is necessary.